alchemycodelab/learning-readiness-exercise/README.md

 go through the following process several times:

 1. Formulate a question you have about the code.
 This may be based on:
-    * Seeking basic understanding,
-    * Something you don't understand well,
-    * Something different or new that you haven't seen, or
     * Your curiosity
+    * Seeking basic understanding
+    * Something you don't understand well
+    * Something different or new that you haven't seen
 2. Do some online research and see if you can:
     * Find answers,
     * Come up with more refined questions, and/or
     * Come up with new questions that the research inspires
-3. Be prepared to share what you learned and explain the process you went through **concretely and specifically**
+3. Be **prepared to share**:
+   * What you found out **concretely and specifically**
+   * What was still confusing or things that you did not find answers to

-Again, the interview is **not** about technical knowledge, but rather about _your approach to encountering new things and learning_.
+Again, the interview is **not** about technical knowledge or experience, but rather about _your approach to encountering new things and learning_.

 You are welcome to bring in notes or your computer to the LRE interview